 In this figure, the workflow consists of:

 Media is captured by the device.
-Raw authentication information is provided to authentication creator (AIF-1a).
+Preliminary provenance information is provided to authentication author function (AIF-1a).

 The content is edited, manipulated and mixed with prestored and/or generated content.
-The provenance information is updated (AIF-1b)
+The provenance information is updated, and other authentication metadata is added.
+(AIF-1b)

 Media is encoded and packaged.
-The authentication creator runs algorithms on the data (AIF-1c), interacts with the certificate infrastructure if needed (AIF-4a) and includes the authentication metadata in encoded and packaged data (AIF-1c).
-Optionally it may include some data in cloud (AIF-4a).
+The authentication authoring function runs algorithms on the data (AIF-1c), interacts with the certificate infrastructure if needed (AIF-4a) and includes the authentication metadata in encoded and packaged data (AIF-1c).
+Optionally it uploads some authentication-related data in cloud (AIF-4a).

 Media is provided to the content /service provider.